-- Three years of formal, full-time study in a Canadian secondary or post-secondary institution with accepted English proficiency or an approved similar institution outside Canada; - 75% on the Alberta English 30 Diploma Examination (not the blended grade) or 80% on Alberta English 30 (blended grade), or the equivalent course from other Canadian provinces; - International Baccalaureate Higher Level English with a minimum grade of 6.0; - Advanced Placement English with a grade of 5.0; - ENGL 204 or 205 (or equivalent) with a grade of 6 (9-point scale); - Canadian Academic English Language (CAEL) Assessment with a minimum score of 70;
+- Three years of formal, full-time study in a Canadian secondary or post-secondary institution with accepted English proficiency or a similar institution outside Canada approved by the University College; - 75% on the Alberta English 30 Diploma Examination (not the blended grade) or 80% on

+Alberta English 30 (blended grade), or the equivalent course from other Canadian provinces;

-- International English Language Testing System (IELTS) with a score of 6.5, 5.0 on each band; - Michigan English Language Assessment Battery (MELAB) with a score of 90; - Completion of the ASPECT program to level 7; - Test of English as a Foreign Language (TOEFL) paper-based: 580 (or 570 accompanied by a Test of Written English (TWE) score of 4); computer-based: 237 (or 230 accompanied by an essay rating of 4). - TKUC administered English Supplemental Test with a minimum score of 9, and no less than 4 on either part.
+- International Baccalaureate Higher Level English with a minimum grade of 6.0; - Advanced Placement English with a grade of 5.0; - ENGL 204 or 205 (or equivalent) with a grade of B- (Alpha 4.00 scale); - Canadian Academic English Language (CAEL) Assessment with a minimum score of 70; - International English Language Testing System (IELTS) with a score of 6.5, 5.0 on each band; - Michigan English Language Assessment Battery (MELAB) with a score of 90; - Completion of the ASPECT program to level 7; - Test of English as a Foreign Language (TOEFL) paper-based: 580 (or 570 accompanied by a Test of Written English (TWE) score of 4); computer-based: 237 (or 230 accompanied by an essay rating of 4). - TKUC administered English Supplemental Test with a minimum score of 9, and no less than 4 on either part.